-ISOC 82/SOCC202: RESEARCH METHODOLOGY
+19SOCC202: RESEARCH METHODOLOGY

-LO1: To introduce the students the various appropriate research techniques.

-LO2: To help them to build up on the basic assumptions in adopting methodologies for different research themes.

-LO3: To provide the students the knowledge of research in a scientific manner.
+- LO1: To introduce the students to provide exposure to various appropriate research techniques. - LO2: To help them to build up on the basic assumptions in adopting methodologies for different research themes. - LO3: To provide the students to know the research in a scientific manner.
+Total Hours: 75